 The Butte County Board of Education provides leadership and citizen oversight for educational programs and services operated by the Butte County Office of Education, including services provided to school districts and the community.
-The primary objective of the Butte County Board of Education is to work with the County Superintendent as a shared governance team to establish the direction and priorities for Butte County Office of Education and to provide leadership to support the success of public education.
+The primary objective of the Butte County Board of Education is to work with the County Superintendent to establish the direction and priorities for Butte County Office of Education and to provide leadership to support the success of public education.